cncf/devstats.archive/docker/README.md

 - Use `./docker/docker_bash.sh` to bash into `devstats` docker container.
 - Use `./docker/docker_publish.sh` to publish `devstats` image to the dockerhub.
 - Use `./docker/docker_remove.sh` to remove `devstats` docker image.
+- Use `./docker/docker_cleanup.sh` to remove all containers and do `docker system prune`.

 # ElasticSearch